-Applications for admission to the Master of Science degree tracks must meet all University requirements and be accepted for admission to graduate study by the School of Nursing.
-Upon acceptance for graduate study by the university, students may then apply to the School of Nursing for admission to the graduate program.
+Applicants to the graduate programs must meet all University program requirements and be accepted for admission to graduate study by the School of Nursing.
+Upon acceptance for graduate study by The University, students may then apply to the School of Nursing for admission to the graduate program.
 Admission to the School of Nursing is competitive and will be based on evaluation of the applicant's overall academic qualifications.

-The University of Mobile and the School of Nursing accepts students on the basis of academic qualifications, character, and evidence of the potential to benefit from the university experience.
+The University of Mobile and the School of Nursing accept students on the basis of academic qualifications, character, personal interview, and evidence of the potential to benefit from The University experience.
 The University accepts all qualified applicants without regard to race, religion, place of national origin, sex, age, or ethnic group.